 ADNOC Distribution continues to expand its network of EV charging stations and has arranged with TAQA, one of the largest listed integrated utility companies in the EMEA region, to work together to establish a new mobility joint venture (JV), which is intended to provide mobility and charging solutions to the customers in Abu Dhabi and the wider UAE.
-The JV is set to benefit from the opportunities
+The JV is set to benefit from the opportunities offered by energy transition and create a new revenue stream for ADNOC Distribution beyond the traditional fuel and non-fuel retail.

-In addition, the Company continued the rollout of EV chargers across its service stations in 2023, with 53 fast charging points installed across strategic locations in the UAE, to address current EV customer demand
+In addition, the Company continued the rollout of EV chargers across its service stations in 2023, with 53 fast charging points installed across strategic locations in the UAE, to address current EV customer demand and offer enhanced customer value proposition.
+Through the development of modern mobility solutions, ADNOC Distribution intends to become a destination of choice for charging and convenience for UAE customers.